War in the Middle East and Global Capitalism

 Even if Israel temporally crippled Hezbollah and others in the “axis of resistance,” it would be confronted with the emergence of another Hydras head of an even more ferocious kind.

-Hezbollah was established in 1982, with the assistance of the Iranian regime following Israel’s invasion of Lebanon.
+Hezbollah was established in 1982, with the assistance of the Iranian regime following that year’s Israeli invasion of Lebanon.
 A ceasefire with the PLO had been in existence since 1981.
-Like the other national liberation movements at the time, the PLO was a more radical, anti-imperialist struggle for a secular Palestine albeit by using wrong methods of individual terrorism.
+Like the other national liberation movements at the time, the PLO was more radical, arguing it was carrying out an anti-imperialist struggle for a secular Palestine, albeit by using wrong methods of individual terrorism.
 However, the PLO increasingly offered no way forward, became mired in corruption and saw its mass support decline.
-An assassination attempt of the London Ambassador in June 1982 was used as a pretext by the Israeli defence secretary, Ariel Sharon, to invade Lebanon and declare war on the PLO, which was based there.
+An assassination attempt on Israel’s London Ambassador in June 1982 was used as a pretext by the then Israeli defence secretary, Ariel Sharon, to invade Lebanon and declare war on the PLO, which soon moved its headquarters to Tunisia.
 Israel’s invasion eventually provoked big opposition and revolt amongst the Shia youth in Lebanon.

 Nasrallah was amongst them.
 He was from a working-class suburb in Beirut, which was largely ethnic Armenian, until they were driven out by a Christian militia at the beginning of Lebanon’s sectarian civil war in 1975.
 Hezbollah was formed as a wing of reactionary sectarian political Islam.
 Politically it and Hamas are entirely different to the national liberation movements that existed in the past.
 It has a populist appeal to the oppressed and poor which make up much of its social base.
 Nasrallah admired the Iranian born cleric Musa al-Sadr’s ‘Movement of the Deprived’ that promoted the oppressed Shia in Lebanon.
 In 1982, the Iranian Revolutionary Guard sent 1500 fighters to Lebanon to begin to organise Hezbollah as a militia.
 It developed into a ‘state within a state’ with a powerful social infrastructure and political base as well as building a powerful military wing.